YINI-lang/YINI-spec/YINI-Specification.md

 See [A.1.
 Why was YINI created?](./RATIONALE.md) for background.

-While inspired by established formats such as INI, JSON, Python, Markdown, and YAML, YINI defines its own approach through explicit structure, clear typing rules, and predictable interpretation.
+While inspired by well-known formats such as INI, JSON, Python, Markdown, and YAML, YINI defines its own approach through explicit structure, clear typing rules, and predictable interpretation.
 A central part of this approach is its handling of nested sections, which makes hierarchy visible without requiring indentation to define structure.

 This specification defines YINI with the goal of serving both human authors and implementers by describing the format in a clear, precise, and consistent way.